Is Boracay Worth Going in the Rainy Season?

 Sure enough, eventually the overloaded tuktuk ran itself into a trough and was mired.
 So we all had to get out so that the vehicle could be lifted and pushed out to continue its journey.
 Fortunately it was not damaged.

-On the Station 1 beach
+The Station 1 beach scene

 There are also a ton of options for food and bars, especially at night – albeit mostly near the middle of the beach.
 (That means, if you want a quieter stay, pick a resort at the north end of the beach, like us).